 The new law adds a provision that a single Director has the right to inspect certain listed corporate records.
-The idea is that a Director should have access to information in order to determine if the corporation is operating properly.
+The idea is that a Director should have access to information in order to determine if the corporation is operating properly and in compliance with the law.